ryalla/BasicAssignments/README.md

 Rajashekar Reddy Yalla
+Contact me: rajashekaryalla@gmail.com
-This Project describes about the basic documents
+This Project contains some of the assignments I have done.